sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 We will stick with the example of a Lennard-Jones interaction, however the arguments and methods discussed are **extensible to all different interaction types**.
 To generate the potential energy model between two particles of argon, we could conduct quantum mechanical calculations at a range of inter-atom separations, from 2 to 5 Å, finding the energy between the two particles at each separation.

-The Python code below plots the energy against distance that may be obtained from a quantum mechanical calculation.
+The Python code below plots the energy against distance that has been obtained from a quantum mechanical calculation.